-Bark dog collars can be used to help eliminate unwanted barking habits quickly.
+Bark collars for dogs can easily be used to help negate unpleasant barking conduct instantly.

 What are we talking about:

 Doritos Commercial – Dog Collar – Super Bowl 44 Spot

 As the videos show, the concept of using a bark collar can be serious or silly, but you get the point.